I've moved

 - 5/8 yard of heavy-weight fusible interfacing

-Before you begin1.
-Prewash and iron your dish towel and lining fabric (well, really this is the beginning!).
+1. Prewash and iron your dish towel and lining fabric (well, really this is the beginning!).
 It's important.

 2. Read through the directions all the way to the bottom.
 You'll start with the interfacing, then the exterior, interior, straps, and then you'll put the whole thing together and do a little finishing work!
 You can click on any of the pictures for a better view.

-The Exterior1.
-Iron your fusible interfacing onto your dish towel.
+1. Iron your fusible interfacing onto your dish towel.
 I use the fusible type because I'm lazy, but you can stitch some non-fusible interfacing close to the edges, or you can skip the interfacing altogether if you want a floppy tote (I like these too).

 Follow the directions on the interfacing (don't forget to cut the tag off!) but generally you place the shiny side of the interfacing to the wrong side of your dish towel and iron out from the center with a hot iron (no steam).
 It doesn't have to stick 100% glue-like.
 It just has to be on there good enough.